Crock Pot Pork Chops

-How to Make Tasty, Tender Slow Cooker BBQ Pork Chops
+How to Make Tasty, Tender Crock Pot Pork Chops

 ONE: Choose Your Pork Chops Wisely

-- This was my first mistake.
-I grabbed thin cut boneless chops thinking that I could just cook them for less time and they’d be fine, right?
+- I made this mistake the first time I cooked this recipe.
+I grabbed thin-cut boneless chops thinking that I could just cook them for less time and they’d be fine, right?
 WRONG.

-- By the time thin cut pork chops are finished cooking in the crock pot, they will be dry, no matter how carefully you check them.
-The low and slow cooking method of the slow cooker demands thicker, more marbled cuts of meat.
+- By the time thin-cut pork chops are finished cooking in the crock pot, they will be dry, no matter how diligently you check them.
+The low-and-slow cooking method of the slow cooker demands thicker, more marbled cuts of meat.

-- Be aware that thick cut boneless chops still cook super quickly—mine were done by the time I hit the 2-hour mark on low.
-If your slow cooker runs hot, you might want to check even earlier.
+- Be aware that thick-cut boneless chops still cook quickly—mine were done by the time I hit the 2-hour mark on low.
+If your slow cooker runs hot, check even earlier.

-- Since I wanted to make this a healthier recipe and most pork chops are pretty lean anyway, a good compromise I found was to use a bone-in pork chop, but trim most the extra fat away.
-The bone helped insulate the meat and kept the Slow Cooker BBQ Pork Chops more moist.
+- Since I wanted to make this a healthy crock pot pork chops recipe and most pork chops are pretty lean anyway, a good compromise I found was to use a bone-in pork chop and trim most of the extra fat away.
+The bone helped insulate the meat and kept the Slow Cooker BBQ Pork Chops moist.

 - Still, bone-in chops are harder to find, so if you do, stock up and freeze them.
 Otherwise, go with the thickest boneless chops you can find.